 ‘This Henry kid, his mum’s been here, hasn’t she?’
 Ron asked.

 ‘Yes,’ Ginny admitted.
 ‘She gave me quite a surprise, but not as big a surprise as she gave Terry and Amber.
 They almost hexed her!’
-Ginny rolled her eyes as she relived the scene.
+Ginny’s eyes creased in amusement as she relived the scene.
 ‘You know that we decided not to hide the house from the Muggles, but we did put a Suggestion Spell on the entrance from the main road.
 It makes the Muggles realise that it would be very rude of them to arrive here unannounced.
 We can tell who has tried, because the next time we see them, they ask us if they can visit.
 There’s a woman called Amanda who is becoming a bit of a pest.
 Hopefully, that will stop after she’s been to the party.’

 ‘I think that you’re crazy to invite your Muggle neighbours to a house-warming party,’ said Ron.
 ‘We’ll be able to act normally, but you’ve invited Luna!’

 ‘Luna will blend in by not blending in at all,’ replied Ginny.
 ‘She can’t even blend in with other witches, you know that!
 We meet these people regularly at the school gates, Ron.
 If we’re going to stay here, we need to get to know them, to establish ourselves.’